-The Hill CDC has three core focus areas which are People, Place and Policy.
-The People focus area includes our programs and initiatives that are offered which includes business and entrepreneurship support, home ownership preparation, and arts and culture.
-The Place focus area includes real estate development and is focus and revitalization of building the commercial corridor in the Hill District and access to affordable homeownership.
+The Hill CDC has three core focus areas which are People, Place, and Policy.
+The People focus area includes our programs and initiatives that are offered, which includes business and entrepreneurship support, homeownership preparation, and arts and culture.
+The Place focus area includes real estate development and is focused on the revitalization of the commercial corridor in the Hill District and access to affordable homeownership.
 The Policy focus area is the promotion of equitable development and neighborhood planning.

 - Build Upon the African American Cultural Legacy

 - Make the Hill District a Green and Well-Designed Community

 Real Estate efforts include developing and revitalizing residential and commercial property, ranging from affordable housing to retail centers and even businesses.
 The Hill CDC's Real Estate and Development efforts are dedicated to creating a vibrant and sustainable neighborhood.
 Real Estate Development is dedicated to building the Hill District and stimulating its economic revitalization in a way that also fosters positive outcomes for existing residents.
 The goal is to make sure that any real estate development –whether retail or residential – compliments what already exists in the neighborhood.
 This helps to prevent unintentional displacement of existing small businesses and property owners as a result of development.